This article explains the concept behind the Enterprise system, including its components and the terminologies used.

 Separating Content from Publishing

-The main benefit of Enterprise’s structure — especially the use of Publication Channels — is that it allows for content to be planned or created without precisely knowing when and how it is going to be published.
+The main benefit of Enterprise’s structure — especially the use of Publication Channels — is that it makes it possible for content to be planned or created without precisely knowing when and how it is going to be published.

 In essence, content has been separated from publishing.